jwgrenning/cpputest-starter-project/README.md

 </summary>

 You can run your tests without any tool-chain installed in your local machine with docker.
-You need to have docker installed.
+You will need to  install docker.
 With docker, you will have an `image` of a machine that can be run in a `container`.
+Think of it as a lightweight and pre-configured virtual machine.

 ### Install Docker